rsanchezmo/jaxer/docs/dataset.rst

 |            | 'eth_usd'    | 00:00+00:00    | 00:00+0000     |
 +------------+--------------+----------------+----------------+

-Additionally, some financial indicators such as EMA, RSI, or Bollinger Bands (BB) have been included.
-Indicators were computed with code from another project, so code is not available here, but I introduced them inside each time point as additional field.
+Additionally, some **financial indicators** such as EMA, RSI, or Bollinger Bands (BB) have been included.
+Indicators were computed with code from another project, so code is not available here, but I introduced them inside each time point on the jsons as additional fields.
-I am not a financial expert, and I am sure the model can capture its own indicators, but I thought it would be a good idea to introduce them as a starting point to guide training a simpler architecture of the model.
+I am not a trader expert (and don't pretend to!).
+I am **pretty sure** the model (or a future version of it) could capture its own **internal patterns or representations** valid for predicting price.
+However, I thought it would be a good idea to introduce them as a starting point to guide training of a simpler architecture of the model.

 - **Bollinger bands (BB)**: a technical analysis indicator measuring asset volatility with upper and lower bands around a simple moving average (20 values window).
 - **Relative Strength Index (RSI)**: a momentum indicator comparing average gains and losses over a specified time period to determine potential overbought or oversold conditions (14 values window).